 In June 2022, the Australian Academy of Health and Medical Sciences (AAHMS) provided a submission to the Australian Government’s consultation on the Australian Data Strategy.

-The Academy welcomes the vision set out in the Australian Data Strategy, which focuses on three key themes for the Government’s whole-of-economy vision of data: maximising the value of data, trust and protection, and enabling data use.
+The Academy welcomed the vision set out in the Australian Data Strategy, which focuses on three key themes for the Government’s whole-of-economy vision of data: maximising the value of data, trust and protection, and enabling data use.

 We recognize that data is essential in health and medical research, and any advancements to Australia’s data ecosystem will impact health and medicine in this country.
-Our submission is focused on challenges and opportunities specific to health and medicine, and in particular, health and medical research and innovation.
+Our submission focused on challenges and opportunities specific to health and medicine, and in particular, health and medical research and innovation.

 In health and medicine, patient and public data offer important opportunities to advance our understanding of health and disease, and to develop better approaches to prevention and treatments.

 We recognise that Australia needs to create an environment in which safe and secure use of patient and public data for legitimate research purposes is balanced with the rights and interests of individuals.

 - The Academy supports any efforts to harmonise Australia’s data policy, governance and infrastructure to ensure consistency and reliability.

 - The use of data must be done in an open and transparent environment.